 It was one of the few things I took on this year that added to my resilience, to my sense of community, to my energy to keep going and do the work.
 The support that came as we worked together was and is invaluable.

-Thanks to generous donors, each study group receives:
+Thanks to the support of donors, each study group receives:

 - Teaching for Black Lives book for each participant (up to 20) and Teaching for Black Lives study guide